puthurr/ocrlayout-recipes/docker.flask/readme.md

-# AZURE - OCRLayout standalone container service built using Docker, Python and Flask
+# OCRLayout standalone container service built using Docker, Python and Flask

 >This documentation is adapted from the work of the (Azure Cognitive Search Team)[https://github.com/Azure-Samples/azure-search-knowledge-mining/tree/master/03%20-%20Data%20Science%20and%20Custom%20Skills/Docker%20Flask%20Skill]

 Since this is hosted in a Docker container, the service can be easily scaled using Kubernetes.
 This readme will walk through how to setup and configure the docker instance to run ocrlayout as a service.

 ## Getting Started